rhencke/cherow/README.md

 * `next` - Enables `ECMAScript Next` support and let you use proposals at `stage 3` or higher such as `Dynamic Import`.
 * `directives` - Enables support for [directive nodes](https://github.com/estree/estree/pull/152)
 * `raw` - Enables the raw property on literal nodes (*Esprima and Acorn feature*)
 * `onComment` - Enables option to collect comments.
 Optional; Either array or function.
+Works like [Acorn](https://github.com/ternjs/acorn) onComment.
 * `tokenize` - If enabled each found token will be returned as either an function or an array (*work in progres*)
 * `ranges` - Enables the start and characters offsets on the AST node.
 * `locations` - Enables location tracking. (*4 min fix, but on hold for now*)
 * `jsx` - Enables JSX
 * `ts` - Enables TypeScript (*coming very soon*)

-## Current state

-Cherow can be used.
-At this stage it should be more or less equal to Esprima and Acorn, but much much faster!

-Nothing much will be done on active work the next period because I'm now going to finalize and cleanup the code base locale.

 ## Benchmarks